Shirakami Sanchi Mountain Range (UNESCO) A vast natural playground full of rare flora and fauna

 Sanctuary for the rare and unique

 The area is peppered with valleys and waterfalls and is an ideal place for trekking.
 Explore the Mase Valley, Anmon Falls and Daira-kyo Gorge—a playground for many anglers.
-Spot some of the most unique plants in the world here, as well as rare animals including a protected species of dormouse, the black woodpecker, Japanese serow and golden eagle.
-Visit the area in the summer when there is plenty of water in the rivers or the fall when the mountains turn red with tinted leaves.
+Spot some of the most unique plants in the world here, as well as rare animals including a protected species of dormouse which is listed as a national monument, the black woodpecker, Japanese serow and golden eagle.
+Visit in early summer, when the mountains are freshly green, or in autumn, when the leaves turn red.

 Calling all walkers and hikers

-The course that takes in the three-step Anmon Falls takes around one hour and ten minutes up a well-tended path.
+The Anmon Valley route that takes in the three-step Anmon Falls takes around one hour and ten minutes up a well-tended path.
 If you are looking for a more serious hike, take one of the paths leading up to the mountain summits of Shirakami-dake and Tengu-dake.

 There is an entry procedure that must be followed before you are allowed into the core part of the Shirakami Sanchi World Heritage area on the Aomori Prefecture side.
 Inquire at the Aomori branch of the Tohoku Regional Forest Office (Tel: 017-781-2117).
+For detailed procedures, please visit the Tohoku Forest Management Bureau website.
 Unfortunately, this site is only available in Japanese, so if you are unfamiliar with the language, get some help from your place of accommodation or an acquaintance.
-If you want to hike up to the Anmon Falls , there is no need to apply beforehand.
+If you want to hike up to the Anmon Falls , it is necessary to register at the route entrance, and wear a helmet.
 The Aomori Sightseeing Guide offers more comprehensive detail on hiking in the area.

 Beech forest survivor